Apollo Group – Section 172 statement

 Developing and maintaining relationships with brokers and policyholders is central to the success of the Managed Syndicates.
 Underwriters travel widely with our broking partners to visit clients and attend industry events to promote the syndicate and the Lloyd’s brand and ensure we continue to provide an excellent service to our policyholders.
 In developing insurance propositions and marketing them with our broking partners and in settling claims, we always seek to ensure fair customer outcomes and provide products that deliver value.

 We maintain open and transparent relationships with our regulators and Lloyd’s, which are managed through our compliance team.
-Regular meetings are held with representatives of Lloyd’s and the PRA and significant regulatory engagements are reported via the appropriate governance arrangements.
+Regular meetings are held with representatives of Lloyd’s and the PRA and significant regulatory engagements are reported to the Board.

-Apollo’s Purpose statement is “Enabling a resilient and sustainable world”.
-Through 2022 we continued our work to develop and document our ESG principles and standards and assess our current business model against these standards.
-This work culminated in several actions to strengthen our ESG framework and governance, including the adoption of a Board agenda item to focus on culture, implementing ESG considerations throughout the governance committees, and committing time to support community volunteering and charitable activities.
-Additional actions included formalisation of a defined referral process for underwriting risks to adhere to our ESG appetite and manage potential reputational risk, ongoing monitoring of ESG metrics and climate intensity scores within the asset portfolios, and further strengthening activities and staff engagement around diversity, equality, and inclusion initiatives.
-Further work on ESG activities will continue through 2023 as we seek to evolve this area of AGHL’s strategy.
+Apollo’s stated purpose is “Enabling a resilient and sustainable world”.
+Through 2023 we continued our work to develop and document our ESG principles and standards and assess our current business model against these standards.
+There is a defined referral process for underwriting risks to adhere to our ESG appetite and manage potential reputational risk.
+ESG considerations are integrated into the design of the investment strategy and asset allocation decisions, and ongoing attention given to staff engagement, particularly around Diversity, Equity & Inclusion (‘’DEI’’).
+Further work on ESG activities will continue through 2024.

-We have put in place procedures and actions to assist in managing the financial risks and opportunities associated with the effects of climate change and to ensure that adequate oversight and control of this area is exercised throughout all aspects of underwriting, reserving, investment management and operations.
+We have put in place arrangements to assist in managing the financial risks and opportunities associated with the effects of climate change and to ensure that adequate oversight and control of this area in relation to underwriting, reserving, investment management and operations.
 The business meets the requirements for PRA Supervisory Statement 3/19.
-Whilst the Chief Risk Officer retains overall accountability for coordinating the approach and effectiveness within ASML, the responsibility is allocated to relevant managers of each business area.
-Further developments to ensure management of the risks and opportunities will continue through 2023.
+Whilst the Chief Risk Officer retains overall accountability for coordinating the approach and effectiveness within The Group, the responsibility is allocated to relevant managers of each business area.
+Further developments to ensure management of the risks and opportunities will continue through 2024.

 Employee matters

-The Group recognises its people are a key asset.
-Attraction, retention, and development is fundamental to the success of the business.
-The Group commits to positive employee engagement through effective communication, recognition, development opportunities and a continued focus on diversity, inclusion and mental wellbeing.
+The Group’s people are a key asset and their recruitment, retention and development are fundamental to the success of the business.
+ASML commits to positive employee engagement through effective communication, recognition, development opportunities and a continued focus on diversity, equity, inclusion and mental wellbeing.

 Apollo acts as a single team where employees have mutual respect and enjoy working in a collaborative, hybrid environment.
-A “speak up” culture and relevant channels allow employees to raise concerns ensuring a safe and supportive environment that complies with relevant legislation, as well as shared values.
-Terms and conditions offered to employees, as part of their overall remuneration package remain competitive with the rest of the London Market insurance industry and employees are provided with opportunities to develop their skills and capabilities.
-In the context of the challenges provided by enhanced inflation experienced in 2022 and the cost of living, particular economic support has been provided where it was most needed.
+Our shared values enable a strong “speak up” and “no blame” culture and relevant channels allow employees to raise concerns ensuring a safe and supportive workplace that complies with relevant legislation.
+Compensation, benefits and terms offered to employees, as part of their overall remuneration package remain competitive with the London Market insurance industry and employees are provided with opportunities to develop their skills, capabilities and careers whilst at Apollo.

 Business operations

-Apollo continues to successfully maintain a hybrid working environment with all employees able to work effectively, both remotely and from the office with suitable access to business systems.
+Lloyd’s Market Blueprint Two initiatives offer several processing efficiency gains for the market, and we believe we are well positioned to adopt the new digital services to maximise the benefit to The Group, its syndicates and its capital providers.
+The Group continues to successfully maintain a hybrid working environment with all employees able to work effectively, both remotely and from the office, with suitable access to business systems.

-Aligned with the recent Financial Conduct Authority and Prudential Regulation Authority Operational Resilience and Third-Party Oversight policies, Apollo has successfully undertaken a thorough self-assessment of our operational resilience.
-We continue to focus on ensuring we maintain robust and resilient plans to prevent, adapt, respond and recover from operational disruptions with the primary objective to protect our customers and integrity of our business.
+Aligned with the FCA’s and PRA’s Operational Resilience and Third-Party Oversight policies, Apollo maintains a disciplined approach to operational resilience.
+We continue to focus on ensuring we maintain robust and resilient plans to prevent, adapt, respond and recover from operational disruptions with the primary objective to protect our customers and the integrity of our business.

 Environmental, social and governance

 From an environmental perspective Apollo is committed to a long-term sustainable approach to protecting the environment, as well as socially responsible underwriting and sustainable investing.
-This now includes specific ESG related underwriting and investment risk appetites which were implemented during 2022 and a public commitment to be net carbon zero by year end 2023 for emissions that are within Apollo’s control (for Scope 1 & 2 emissions).
-Apollo will seek to support clients and partners to transition to a low carbon sustainable economy.
+This now includes specific ESG related underwriting risk appetites and investment metrics which were implemented during 2022 and a public commitment to be, in the short term, carbon neutral for emissions that are within The Group’s control (for Scope 1 & 2 emissions).
+Apollo is also seeking to support clients and partners as they transition to a low carbon sustainable economy.

 At Apollo our people are at the heart of everything we do, and we are committed to creating a diverse and inclusive workplace, one where difference is celebrated and everyone is welcome, included and can thrive.
 Apollo operates a zero-tolerance policy to bullying and harassment and all forms of discrimination.
 This includes, but is not limited to, all of the protected characteristics of the Equality Act of 2010 as well as neurodiversity, parental and caring responsibilities, socio-economic status and working patterns.

-Apollo provides staff with Inclusion & Diversity (“I&D”) training including racial awareness training, as well as inclusive hiring manager training and inclusive leadership training for business managers and leaders.
-Apollo sponsors and supports six Lloyd’s market inclusion networks, and has nominated “Inclusion Champions” who each represent Apollo and provide links back to the business.
+Apollo provides staff with Diversity, Equity & Inclusion (‘’DEI’’) training including inclusive hiring manager training and inclusive leadership training.
+Apollo sponsors and supports six Lloyd’s market inclusion networks and has nominated “Inclusion Champions” who each represent Apollo and provide links back to the business.
 All employees are given access to mental health and wellbeing tools via an independent partner organisation.
-Apollo conducted a diversity survey in Autumn 2022 which had a 91% completion rate and we are implementing feedback from the survey.
-Apollo had above market average results compared to benchmarks for the Lloyd’s Culture Survey in 2021.

-Apollo has begun internal quarterly reporting on various ESG metrics across multiple business areas.
-These include carbon emission data across scopes 1, 2 and 3 (scope 1 & 2 emissions are those directly produced by Apollo and scope 3 are indirect emissions) as well as recycling, gender and racial diversity information, employee satisfaction and governance metrics.
-This information will be utilised over time to ensure Apollo makes progress against its broader ESG Strategy.
+Apollo monitors various ESG metrics across multiple business areas.
+These include carbon emission data across scopes 1, 2 and some elements of 3 (scope 1 & 2 emissions are those directly produced by ASML and scope 3 are indirect emissions) as well as recycling, gender and racial diversity information, employee satisfaction and governance metrics.
+This information will be utilised over time to ensure Apollo makes progress with its broader ESG Strategy.

 Apollo Corporate member subsidiaries: